Good and Bad Passwords How-To

 NT stores password hashes ,

 all alphabetic passwords are a bad joke.
-If an NT system is
+NT and all later Windows versions,

 compromised so that the password hashes are obtained, a fast